Walter Savage Landor: Final tragedies and return to Italy

 Landor busied himself with new editions of his works and interested himself in the unification of Italy.
 He wrote frequently to Eliza Lynn Linton and added to Imaginary Conversations devising any sale proceeds to the relief of Garibaldi's soldiers.
 Anthony Trollope visited Florence and brought with him an American girl, Kate Field, who became Landor's protégée.
 He was still charming, venerable, and courteous, and full of literary interests.
 He taught Kate Field Latin, repeated poetry and composed some last conversations.
 In 1861, Browning left Italy after the death of his wife.
 Landor afterwards seldom left the house and remained petulant and uncomfortable, occasionally visited by his sons.
 He was much concerned about the fate of his picture collection, little of which had any merit, and about preparations for his grave as he hoped to be buried at Widcombe near Bath.
-He published some Imaginary Conversations in the 'Atheneum' in 1861-2 and in 1863 published a last volume of "Heroic Idyls, with Additional Poems, English and Latin", described by Swinburne as " the last fruit of a genius which after a life of eighty-eight years had lost nothing of its majestic and pathetic power, its exquisite and exalted".
+He published some Imaginary Conversations in the 'Atheneum' in 1861–62 and in 1863 published a last volume of "Heroic Idyls, with Additional Poems, English and Latin", described by Swinburne as " the last fruit of a genius which after a life of eighty-eight years had lost nothing of its majestic and pathetic power, its exquisite and exalted".
 Forster's refusal to publish more about the libel case had interrupted their friendship, but they renewed their correspondence before his death.
-Almost the last event of his life was a visit in 1864 from the poet Swinburne, who visited Florence specifically to see him, and dedicated to him the 'Atlanta in Calydon'.
+Almost the last event of his life was a visit in 1864 from the poet Swinburne, who visited Florence specifically to see him, and dedicated to him the 'Atalanta in Calydon'.
 In 1864 on May Day Landor said to his landlady "I shall never write again.
 Put out the lights and draw the curtains".
 A few months later he died quietly in Florence at the age of 89.
 He was buried not after all at Widcombe but in the English Cemetery, Florence, near the tomb of his friend, Elizabeth Barrett Browning.
 A statue of his wife can also be found in the 'English' Cemetery, above the tomb of their son, Arnold Savage Landor.
 In England a memorial bust to Landor was later placed in the Church of St Mary's, Warwick.
 Later, his Villa Gherardesca in Fiesole would become the home of the American Icelandic scholar Daniel Willard Fiske, who renamed it the 'Villa Landor'.
 Landor's grandson was the writer explorer and adventurer Arnold Henry Savage Landor.